200 W. Oak Street

 Rather than rules, the process uses guidelines which allow the flexibility to tailor requirements to each unique piece of land.
 Land features that are of value to Larimer County residents are identified and efforts made to preserve them.
 Compared to other development processes, the Rural Land Use Process is less restrictive, faster, and more predictable in the outcome.

-Brenda Gimeson - Specialist
+Brenda Gimeson - Rural Land Planner

-This form is used for applicants, surveyors and engineers to provide direction to the requirements for the final plat and the documents that must be submitted before the expiration date of the project.
+This form is used for applicants, surveyors, and engineers to provide direction to the requirements for the final plat and the documents that must be submitted before the expiration date of the project.

-These standards were adopted by the Board of County Commissioners on October 18, 2004, and were amended November 20, 2006 and January 22, 2007.
+These standards were adopted by the Board of County Commissioners on October 18, 2004, and were amended November 20, 2006, and January 22, 2007.

 All road name signs and traffic control devices must conform to the standards in Chapter 4.10 and standard drawings 8, 9, and 10 of the Rural Area Road Standards.